VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.1 Concept and logic

 The order progress is tracked by the `nodeStates` and `edgeStates`.
-Additionally, if the mobile robot is able to derive its current position, it can publish its position via the `mobileRobotPosition` field.
+Additionally, if the mobile robot is able to derive its current position, it shall publish its position via the `mobileRobotPosition` field.

 The `nodeStates` and `edgeStates` include all upcoming nodes and edges for the mobile robot to traverse.